Mgamerz/MassEffectModManager/documentation/readme.md

 - [Replacing strings in ME1/LE1 using TLK merge](game1_tlk_merge.md)
    - Contains information about how to use the GAME1_EMBEDDED_TLK header to replace strings in ME1/LE1, due to it having embedded TLK files
 - [Adding outfits to squadmates in LE2 and Game 3 using Squadmate Outfit Merge](squadmate_outfit_merge.md)
-   - Contains information about the squadmate merge feature, and how to use it so you can add outfits without replacing existing ones for Mass Effect 3 (OT + LE)
+   - Contains information about the squadmate merge feature, and how to use it so you can add outfits without replacing existing ones for Mass Effect 2 Legendary Edition and Mass Effect 3 (OT + LE)
 - [Adding emails in Game 2 using Game 2 Email Merge](game2_email_merge.md)
    - Contains information on using the Game 2 email merge feature
 - [M3 Config Delta (M3CD) - Merging config files in Legendary Edition](configdelta.md)